mrvollger/SafFire/README.md

 You can use [rustybam](https://mrvollger.github.io/rustybam/) to build the inputs for SafFire.

-## Example of how to prepare your genome alignment for SafFire
+## How to prepare your genome alignment for SafFire

 ```bash
 rb trim-paf {input.paf} `#trims back alignments that align the same query sequence more than once` \